For E safety please scroll to the bottom of the page.

 This E safety Page has been developed to support parents with aspects of keeping children safe whilst using electronic devices, the internet, games consoles, mobile phones, and any electronic communications.
 We will continue to add content throughout the year.

-DIGITAL PARENTING Latest Issue Nov 2017 published by Vodafone 2017 has many tips for parents including: Advice on cyber crime.Managing your family's tech.
+DIGITAL PARENTING Latest Issue 6 published by Vodafone has many tips for parents including: Digital Superheroes, Digital lifeskills + Advice on cyber crime.Managing your family's tech.
 Apps for under 10s.
 Online peer pressure.
 How to be a dgital role model.
 A parents guide to gaming.
 Tools and settings and PEGI game ratings.
 The magazine can be downloaded as a PDF at:

-Page 41 - 45 of the digital parenting magazine gives saafety and privacy controls for:
+Page 41 - 45 of the digital parenting magazine gives safety and privacy controls for:

 Pcs/ web browsers, smartphones and tablets, social networks, TV and film services and live streaming.